python/cpython/Doc/library/asyncio-dev.rst

 When a coroutine function is called but not passed to :func:`async` or to the :class:`Task` constructor, it is not scheduled and it is probably a bug.

-To detect such bug, set the environment variable :envvar:`PYTHONASYNCIODEBUG` to ``1``.
-When the coroutine object is destroyed by the garbage collector, a log will be emitted with the traceback where the coroutine function was called.
+To detect such bug, :ref:`enable the debug mode of asyncio
+<asyncio-debug-mode>`.
+When the coroutine object is destroyed by the garbage
+collector, a log will be emitted with the traceback where the coroutine function was called.
 See the :ref:`asyncio logger <asyncio-logger>`.

 The debug flag changes the behaviour of the :func:`coroutine` decorator.
 The debug flag value is only used when then coroutine function is defined, not when